 The internet is littered with stories about the legendary and mythical SI-2 clarity diamond that is eye clean, but is there really such a thing as an SI-2 clarity diamond that is truly eye clean?

-The volume of light which is created by the proportions that I recommend in the article 15 Seconds to Diamond Buying Success is likely to make it more difficult for people to be able to see inclusions within an SI-2 and SI-1 clarity diamond without magnification, because the increased volume of light return will help to distract our eyes from the inclusions.
+The volume of light which is created by the proportions that I recommend in our One Minute Diamond Buying Guide is likely to make it more difficult for people to be able to see inclusions within an SI-2 and SI-1 clarity diamond without magnification because the increased volume of light return will help to distract our eyes from the inclusions.